Surfing 2 meter day at Ujung Bocur

 During the Southeast Monsoon the winds are moderate and quite variable blowing north east to southerly (offshore to crossshore at most surf breaks).

-During the Northeast Monsoon the winds are predominantly from the west (onshore at all surfbreaks).
+During the Northwest Monsoon the winds are predominantly from the west (onshore at all surfbreaks).

 El Niño-Southern Oscillation